lemonscripting/urlShortener/readme.md

 - web hosting platform🌐

 ## Compatibility
-This script is compatible with all Windows devices. 🖥️
+This script is compatible with all devices. 🖥️

 ## Usage
 Allows users to create shortened urls and accessed globally.
 Fill in /firebaseConfig.js to host your own url shortener🔧